Essential Oils for Infants and Children

 A few drops of chamomile essential oil in the baby’s bath can relieve pain, calm the baby, and help him/her sleep well.
 The oil also has anti-inflammatory properties that can improve digestion and help treat inflammatory bowel disease (IBD).
 The oil can cure mild skin and ear infections too.
 But, the oil must be used with caution for kids under a year.

 - Thieves Oil

 A good immunity booster, thieves oil can aid fast recovery if your baby is sick.
 You can simply rub some diluted oil on the baby’s feet to pace up his healing.
 It is also a good remedy for nasal congestions.
 Parents must remember that the oil cannot be ingested and is not safe for kids less than 2 years old.

 - Cedarwood Oil

-Given to children in the form of a tonic, cedarwood oil is known as an overall health promoter.
+Cedarwood oil is known as an overall health promoter.
 It also has astringent and antiseptic properties that can heal cuts, wounds and other bruises effectively.
 It can also be used for dandruff, acne and dermatitis.
 When used for therapeutic purposes, cedarwood oil can help increase concentration, decrease stress and calm hyperactive babies.

 - Blue Tansy Oil

 Rich in anti-viral and anti-bacterial properties, this oil can effectively shield children from infections and bug bites.
 Its anti-inflammatory properties help in avoiding digestive and respiratory disorders.
 It is also known to promote skin health and can be used on itchy skin, burned skin and chickenpox spots.